 The optimo test cannot be performed on twin pregnancies.
 A fetal DNA screening test will be recommended in these cases.

 The risk may be low, moderate, or high during the first stage of the optimo prenatal screening test, which consists of the first-trimester ultrasound and blood test.
 If the risk is low, the screening will end at this stage.
 If the risk is moderate, a prenatal screening test for fetal DNA in maternal blood will be recommended and is offered free of charge to the patient.
 In cases where the risk is high, follow-up is done with the referring physician, who may then recommend a prenatal screening test for fetal DNA in maternal blood or prenatal diagnostic testing, depending on the results.
 In cases where the patient and the doctor opt for a prenatal screening test for fetal DNA in maternal blood, the latter will be offered free of charge to the patient.
 If the patient and doctor decide to continue with prenatal diagnostic testing (amniocentesis), a FISH test done on the amniotic fluid will be offered free of charge to the patient.

 In some cases, an invasive prenatal screening test may be strongly recommended and preferable to a fetal DNA test.
 This may be the case when the factors assessed are associated with chromosomal abnormalities other than those detectable by a fetal DNA test.

-You will receive your optimo test result by email within three business days.
+You will receive your optimo test result by email within 3 to 5 business days.
 A copy of the results will be sent to your doctor.